Adrihannathanielhatcher/Active-Directory-Infrastructure/README.md

 # Active-Directory-Infrastructure
-In this lab we will be building the foundation for an Active Directory Infrastructure.
-By changing the settings of the DNS IP address of our clients server we can enable them to have the same access to our domain controller throughout the network.

 * Before we start this lab it will be recommended that we use Microsoft Azure to complete the following steps, a free subscription is available inside the software.
 If you are looking to make a new account and need assistance you can refer to the link provided, this will give you a step by step guide on creating your account. https://www.youtube.com/watch?v=2bQ6WiJ1ncA